lindsayrr8/lindsayrr8.github.io/_posts/2024-09-30-my-new-blog-post.md

 ```
 Therefore, it seems our p-value is ***not*** less than our significance level α.
 Since the "p isn't low," we will **fail to reject H0** (our original/starting hypothesis.)

 *(Remember: this is science!
-In science, we never accept something as true.
+In science, we never "accept" something as true.
 We just fail to reject it as false!)*